lloydmeta/schwatcher/README.md

    parent directory are registered for callbacks, both set of callbacks will be fired.

-As a result of note 6, you may want to think twice about registering recursive callbacks for `ENTRY_DELETE` because if a directory is deleted within a directory, 2 callbacks will be fired, once for the deleted directory and once for the directory above it.
+As a result of note 6, you may want to think twice about registering recursive callbacks for `ENTRY_DELETE` because if a directory is deleted within a directory, 2 callbacks will be fired, once for the path registered for the deleted directory and once for the path registered for the directory above it (its parent directory).

 License
 ------